-With one of Delaware’s largest and most active bankruptcy practices, Richards Layton has amassed enormous experience handling major chapter 11 cases before the Delaware Bankruptcy Court.
+With one of Delaware’s largest and most active bankruptcy practices, Richards, Layton & Finger has amassed enormous experience handling major chapter 11 cases before the Delaware Bankruptcy Court.
 Our bankruptcy team’s thorough knowledge of Delaware’s laws and local procedures is invaluable to both clients and co-counsel.
-We were third in the U.S. in number of bankruptcy cases in The Deal’s 2015 league tables, with nearly 500 active cases.
 Recognized as leading bankruptcy counsel in virtually every major legal directory, we consistently receive top ranking in Chambers USA.

 Chapter 11 Bankruptcy Experience

 - Delaware Bankruptcy Leader: Clients benefit from the work of over 30 lawyers and paralegals with vast experience in representing debtors, institutional lenders, creditors, committees, acquirers, investors and other key parties in all aspects of a chapter 11 case.

 - Debtor Representation: Richards, Layton & Finger offers comprehensive counsel to clients regarding their available restructuring alternatives.
 We assist clients in assessing the full range of restructuring options available to them, taking into account each company’s unique financial and market circumstances.